Legal and Regulatory Information

 Thomas Miller Investment Ltd ("TMIL") is required to provide disclosures around the execution venues used for each financial instrument and information on the quality of execution.

 The Bribery Act received Royal Assent on 8 April 2010 and came into force on 1 July 2011.
 The Act reforms the criminal law to provide a new, modern and comprehensive scheme of bribery offences that will enable courts and prosecutors to respond more effectively to bribery at home or abroad.

 Thomas Miller Investment complies with the Stewardship Code introduced by the Financial Reporting Council, and will use the Code to inform its voting procedures and its relationships with the management of companies which are owned by its clients.

 You can read more about our compliance with the code by reading the attached document.

-We will be reviewing our Stewardship Code Compliance Statement shortly as the FRC has indicated that it will update the Code in October 2019 and the FCA has changed its rules to implement the Shareholder Rights Directive (SRDII) in the UK.
+We will be reviewing our Stewardship Code Compliance Statement shortly following the publication of changes to the Code and changes to FCA rules to implement the Shareholder Rights Directive (SRDII) in the UK.